 Let’s consider Luke’s textual silences.
 Luke omits mention of her family; perhaps she had outlived her children.
 But if she has living family members, what do they think of her lifestyle?
 Do they share her devotion to constant worship?
 What about her finances?
 Is she independently wealthy, or do others provide her food?
 What did she look like?
 These questions remain unanswered, for they do not contribute toward Luke’s themes.

 Who was the first person to truly recognize Jesus as the Messiah and understand the implications?
 In the article “Mary, Simeon or Anna: Who First Recognized Jesus as Messiah?”
 Ben Witherington III takes a close look at the account given in Luke, and sheds some light on what the Biblical narrative has to say about who was the first to recognize Jesus as the Messiah.
-Read the full article online for free in BHD as it appeared in Bible Review.

 The Biblical text, however, contains clues regarding her appearance and character.
 Her lifestyle of fasting may indicate thinness; her ability to walk around the Temple indicates her fitness and that her eyesight and hearing are intact; her designation as a prophetess indicates her spiritual acuity; her talk of the child to those interested in the redemption of Jerusalem indicates her deep connection with a likeminded community.